 Amazon is an incredible platform for aspiring boutique owners.
 In 2018, there were either 1 million or near 1 million different fashion products listed in-stock, for sale on Amazon at any given time.

-Not only does Amazon give fashion entrepreneurs the tools and reach to sell clothing, shoes, and accessories to customers from all over the globe, the platform offers several tools to streamline invoicing and other e-commerce logistics.
+Not only does Amazon give fashion entrepreneurs the tools and reach to sell clothing, shoes, and accessories to customers from all over the globe, the platform offers several tools to streamline invoicing and other e-commerce logistics, plus FBA Centers or Fulfillment By Amazon Centers that handle shipping your products to customers for you.

 - Sell products from other brands, or